 - Are engaged in the software community – writing articles, sharing tools, and giving talks – and pay ourselves for that work

-This isn’t a cubicle job with dental, a 401k, and paid vacation.
+This isn’t a cubicle job with health/dental and a 401k.
 We’re also not a start-up expecting you to work nights and weekends towards future equity.
 This is a contract job with long term potential, a good hourly rate, a collective vision, and a lot of flexibility.
 We work together to find clients, and we work together to build them the best tools we can.
 When there’s work to be done, we all do what we can, and we get paid for our time.

 We’re looking for 15 to 20 billable hours per week to start, with potential for more.